-The bill aims to enhance transparency for buyers of real property regarding flood risks associated with their potential purchases.
-It establishes that sellers must provide buyers with specific information about flood hazards, including a physical or electronic copy of the official flood insurance rate map or a notice if such a map is unavailable.
-Additionally, sellers are required to disclose whether the property has experienced flooding or flood damage while in their possession and whether they are required to maintain flood insurance under federal or state law.
+The bill enacted by the General Assembly of the State of Vermont aims to enhance buyer awareness regarding flood risks associated with real property purchases.
+It introduces new requirements for sellers to disclose specific information to buyers prior to or as part of a contract for the conveyance of real estate.
+Notably, the bill repeals previous requirements related to the property's location in Federal Emergency Management Agency (FEMA) mapped flood hazard areas and instead mandates that sellers provide a physical or electronic copy of the official flood insurance rate map or a notice if such a map is unavailable.
+Additionally, sellers must disclose whether the property has experienced flooding or flood damage while in their possession and whether they are required to maintain flood insurance.

 As Passed By the House -- Official: 27-380